- About the Center for Urban Education

 The Center for Urban Education, located at UNC’s Denver Center at Lowry, offers a Bachelor of Arts degree and teacher training/licensure in

-- Elementary Education—In Colorado, this license is valid for work in infant centers, Head Start, pre-kindergarten, early childhood education centers and up through the primary grades to grade three in a variety of settings.
+- Early Childhood Education—In Colorado, this license is valid for work in infant centers, Head Start, pre-kindergarten, early childhood education centers and up through the primary grades to grade three in a variety of settings.

-- Early Childhood Education—Graduates are well equipped to handle all of the challenges of elementary education – from Kindergarten through grade six.
+- Elementary Education—Graduates are well equipped to handle all of the challenges of early child care centers as well as elementary education – from Kindergarten through grade six.
 The training includes a solid background in physical education, art, music and health as well as traditional elementary study in literacy, math, social studies and science.
-Additionally, all students gain the skills necessary to teach “English for Speakers of other Languages and are prepared for an ESL licensure/endorsement as part of the program.
+Additionally, all students gain the skills necessary to teach “English for Speakers of other Languages" and are prepared for an ESL licensure/endorsement as part of the program.

 - Special Education—In Colorado, this is teaching license is valid from kindergarten through age 21.
 The Center offers a generalist program that embodies various special needs issues and prepares students to teach in a variety of settings.

 What’s different about the Center for Urban Education?

 At the Center for Urban Education, practical and theoretical learning are combined.
 Our students are immersed in real-life school classroom settings throughout their time in the program—from their very first day with us until they complete the capstone student teaching experience.
 For Center for Urban Education students, that means that their diploma from the University of Northern Colorado also comes with four years of teacher apprenticeship experience.
 With these experiences, our graduates routinely report that the transition to full-time classroom teacher involves no surprises.
 They have seen much, done much and are ready to tackle the most demanding teaching challenges.

 What do you mean by urban education?